Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Introduction

 \section{Introduction}

 Deep Neural Networks have achieved success across various applications, including computer vision~\citep{lecun1995convolutional,krizhevsky2012imagenet,minaee2021image}, natural language processing ~\citep{hochreiter1997long,vaswani2017attention,radford2018improving}, generative modeling~\citep{goodfellow2020generative,kingma2019introduction,song2020score}, and reinforcement learning~\citep{mnih2013playing,van2016deep,haarnoja2018soft}.
-Foundational to these fields are the tasks of regression and reconstruction, in which neural networks have been empirically shown to outperform conventional methods ~\citep{reddy2012image}.
+Foundational to these fields are the tasks of regression and classification, in which neural networks have been empirically shown to outperform conventional techniques ~\citep{reddy2012image}.
 Training neural networks relies on the principle of empirical risk minimization (ERM)~\citep{vapnik1993local}, which aims to optimize the average loss on observed data to ensure model generalization.
-ERM relies on the development of state-of-the-art loss functions to minimize the test error, enabling better convergence for diverse tasks.
+ERM relies on the development of state-of-the-art loss functions to minimize the generalization error, enabling better convergence for diverse tasks.

-Among the most popular and well-motivated loss functions for training neural networks is Mean Squared Error (MSE).
-MSE is defined as the average squared error between the observed values (labels) and the model outcomes (predictions); it is a measure of local pointwise deviation.
-Neural networks trained with MSE have achieved state-of-the-art performance across benchmark datasets for regression and reconstruction (e.g., California Housing~\citep{geron2022hands} and MNIST~\citep{deng2012mnist}).
+Among the most popular loss functions used to train neural networks are Mean Squared Error (MSE) and Cross Entropy, tailored to regression and classification tasks, respectively.
+MSE measures the average squared differences between the observed values (labels) and model outcomes (predictions) while Cross Entropy assesses the divergence between class labels and predicted probabilities --- both MSE and Cross Entropy are measures of local pointwise deviation, as they compare individual predictions with their labels.
+Neural networks trained with these loss functions have achieved state-of-the-art performance across benchmark datasets for regression and classification (e.g., California Housing~\citep{geron2022hands} and MNIST~\citep{deng2012mnist}).